RockstarLang/rockstar2/codewithrockstar.com/docs/08-functions.md

       4
 ```

-That's actually wrong, because it'll try to invoke FuncB with three arguments - so rather than failing, the Rockstar interpreter only evaluates as many function arguments as the function is expecting, and any "leftover" expressions will be passed back to the outer function call, so what actually gets executed is:
+Thing is, FuncB doesn't take three arguments - so rather than failing, the Rockstar interpreter only evaluates as many function arguments as the function is expecting, and any "leftover" expressions will be passed back to the outer function call, so what actually gets executed is:

 ```
 call: FuncA